hawkeye64/quasar-extras-svg-icons/README.md

 - Majesticons: They use `transform` to make circles.
 - Lucide: Not true SVG.
 Requires a browser to create the SVGs.
-- Radix: Not true SVG.
-Uses `React.createElement` to create SVGs.

 ## Donate
 If you appreciate the work that went into this project, please consider donating to [Quasar](https://donate.quasar.dev) or [Jeff](https://github.com/sponsors/hawkeye64).